stijn-dejongh/lovecraft_public_domain/raw_converts/soi.md

   Complaints from many liberal organisations were met with long confidential discussions, and representatives were taken on trips to certain camps and prisons.
 As a result, these societies became surprisingly passive and reticent.
-Newspaper men were harder to manage, but seemed largely to co&ouml;perate with the government in the end.
+Newspaper men were harder to manage, but seemed largely to coöperate with the government in the end.
 Only one paper--a tabloid always discounted because of its wild policy--mentioned the deep-diving submarine that discharged torpedoes downward in the marine abyss just beyond Devil Reef.
 That item, gathered by chance in a haunt of sailors, seemed indeed rather far-fetched; since the low, black reef